mazira/digitize.js/README.md

 ### #ocr(source, [options], callback)

 - source - Either a file or node.js stream
 - options - HTTPS headers used to send the file to the service.
-When using streams, only the 'content-type' header is necessary.
+When using streams, only the content-type header is necessary.
 For files, no options are needed.
 - callback(err, sessionId) - returns a sessionId for a valid request

 Sends a file to the service to be OCRed.
 The service then returns a sessionId to identify the request.